-Mark is a shareholder in the Kansas City office, focusing his practice on litigation of complex intellectual property cases.
-Mark joined Erise after a number of years prosecuting patent applications on behalf of the Department of Energy in fields such as biotechnology, chemistry, nanotechnology, battery components, and green energy technologies such as clean coal.
-While working for the Department of Energy, Mark was involved with the Argonne National Laboratory, the Lawrence Berkeley National Laboratory, the National Renewable Energy Laboratory, and many other national laboratories.
-In addition to patent prosecution, this work also included the review and negotiation of intellectual property terms to be used in financial awards issued by the Department.
+Before joining the firm, he prosecuted patent applications on behalf of the U.S. Department of Energy in fields such as biotechnology, chemistry, nanotechnology, battery components, and green energy technologies such as clean coal.
+This work also included reviewing and negotiating intellectual property terms used in financial awards issued by the Department.

 Moreover, prior to attending law school, Mark served as a quality assurance technician for a Fortune 100 pharmaceutical and medical devices corporation.

 Litigation.
 Clients also benefit from Mark’s well-rounded legal background.
 Out of law school, he served as a judicial law clerk in the Chancery Division of the Cook County Circuit Court, an experience that armed him with real-world knowledge of a court’s innerworkings and perspectives.

 He then served as an associate with a general litigation firm in Chicago, where he focused on commercial litigation, including trade secrets and contract disputes.
 He credits this tenure with helping him focus on each case’s business realities.

 Since joining Erise in 2013, Mark has built a track record of success in litigation venues across the country.
 Among his recent accomplishments:

 - Earned a defense verdict in the Eastern District of Texas on behalf of NetScout Systems.
 The plaintiff, a patent holding company, sought more than $62 million in damages.